The Rules of Arbitration

 6. Persons who themselves or their spouses have presently or had in the past a criminal case with one of the parties or with his relative (by blood or marriage) up to the second degree from third class;

 7. Persons who themselves or their spouses or one of their relatives (by blood or marriage) up to the second degree from third class have a civil case with one of the parties or his wife or one of his relatives (by blood or marriage) up to the second degree from third class;

 8. The government employees in the territorial jurisdiction of their assignment.

-B. The Arbitrator shall decide on the challenge within 10 days after the receipt of the challenge and shall send his decision to the parties and the Centre.
-In the event the challenged Arbitrator does not accept the challenge, the challenging party may within 20 days of notification of the said decision refers the matter to the Arbitration Court of the centre subject matter of Chapter Five of the Internal Regulations concerning the Organization of the Centre) and request a decision from that Court.
+B. The Arbitrator shall decide on the challenge within 10 days after the receipt of the challenge and shall send his decision to the parties and the Center.
+In the event the challenged Arbitrator does not accept the challenge, the challenging party may within 20 days of notification of the said decision refer the matter to the Arbitration Court of the Center which is introduced in Chapter Five of the Internal Regulations on the Organization of the Center) and request a decision from that Court.

-Note- If there is a controversy between the parties concerning the above issues; the Arbitration Court of the Centre shall make a decision on the matter.
+Note: If there is a controversy between the parties concerning the above issues; the Arbitration Court of the Center shall make a decision on the matter.

-Article 26- The decision of the Arbitration Court of the Centre on the challenge or replacement of Arbitrator is final and the Court is not bound to declare its reasons.
+Article 26- The decision of the Arbitration Court of the Center on the challenge or replacement of Arbitrator is final and the Court is not bound to declare its reasons.